Posted in heart, Jesus, pain, Physical, scripture, Spiritual, thankful, truth, words, write

 During this week off from the everyday grind, I am present moment many moments of my day, and days plural.
 My senses are wide-open.
 I hear my husband’s heart beat in the silence.
 My vision becomes clearer by the hour in the solitude.
 What a difference capturing a subdued vacation dedicated to the rejuvenation of the mind, body, soul, and spirit.
 Old thoughts are changed to clearer vision and direction.
 Faith in my God and myself restored.
 Life is punctuated with grace, hope, and love.
 Courage and strength for the walk ahead.
 I see the path.
 One of prayer.
 Pray the Word of God.
 Meditate and then pray Psalms 119.
 Today’s verses 11, 18, & 148 …“I have hidden Your Word in my heart that I might not sin against You … Open my eyes that I may see wonderful things in Your law … My eyes stay open through the watches of the night, that I may meditate on Your promises.”

-Posted in answer, authors, book, courage, creative, empty, God, grace, granddaughter, Hannah, mind, patient, people, quote, scripture, silence, solitude, sorrow, stillness, words, write
+Posted in answer, authors, book, courage, creative, empty, God, grace, granddaughter, Hannah, mind, patient, People, quote, scripture, silence, solitude, sorrow, stillness, words, write

 Silence Is An Answer, But So Is Speaking Softly